jonathanspereira/list-of-exercises-in-c/README.md

 # List of exercises in C

-## List of exercises proposed by the programming language discipline in c:
+## List of exercises proposed by the programming language discipline in c.

+- The projects were developed in IDE CODE::BLOCKS.

 ###### - Exercício 01: